josephpal/cody-pp/README.md

 So far, no installation instructions are needed.
 Feel free to use the hosted demo.
 To use our generated code you have to install several libraries in [arduino](https://www.arduino.cc/en/Main/Software).
 You can install them after you open the Arduino IDE and search for them under Tools -> Manage Libraries.

 The following libraries should be installed:

-- Adafruit SSD1306
+- Adafruit SSD1306 (works only with version 1.1.2, not 1.2.x)
-- Adafruit-GFX-Library
+- Adafruit-GFX-Library (latest version, tested with 1.3.4)
-- SparkFun SX1509
+- SparkFun SX1509 (latest version, tested with 2.0.1)

 We also have to make sure that the ESP core is installed correctly.
 If you have a linux based oprating system, it is quite simple.
 Open an terminal enter the following commands: